nicolobruno/map-zoomable/README.md

 ## Map Zoomable

-Example use https://github.com/nicolobruno/generic-map with the Argentina map.
+This example use generic-map-component(https://github.com/nicolobruno/generic-map).
+The Argentina map is topojson fomat.

 **Props**